Salvator Léonardi

 Léonardi was the author of the Méthode pour Banjoline ou Mandoline-Banjo (Method for Banjolin and Mandolin-Banjo).
 The book was rare among texts teaching mandolin, because it taught his method in three languages at once, English, French and Spanish.
 In the third edition of his mandolin-banjo method (1921), he stated in the introduction that the mandolin had been declining in popularity from previous times.
 In writing his book, he noted the instrument was soaring in popularity in the shape of the banjo.
 He did not just recycle old material for his book, but also included his own compositions, including Souvenir de Malta, Caminando (a tango), Souvenir de Rome, Un Beso Por Teléfono, Qui-Pro-Quo, Rêverie, and Capriccio (a polka).

-As a music teacher, Léonardi was unsure of whether to include jazz in his book, saying he thought it a faddish style of playing that might not be around very long.
+As a music teacher, Léonardi was unsure of whether to include jazz in his book, saying he thought it was a faddish style of playing that might not be around very long.
 In spite of his speculation, he chose to include the section on how to play jazz, noting that he had played with American jazz bands after World War I.

 He is known for composing Souvenir de Catania, Souvenir de Napoli, Souvenir de Sicile, and Angeli e Demoni.